 ‘Social media’ was part of the channel mix in the journey to application for only a handful of students who went on to enrol.

-Understanding the critical role that the university website plays in international students’ application decisions, we’re sharing Stealth student trends specific to our partners’ audiences to give our partners the unique insights needed to maximise the impact of the information on their websites at every stage of the recruitment journey.
+Understanding the critical role that the university website plays in international students’ application decisions, we’re sharing Stealth student trends specific to our partners’ audiences to give our partners the unique insights needed to maximise the impact of the information on their websites at every stage of the student recruitment journey.

 “Through this research and our broader student journey insights, we’ve built a robust profile of who Stealth students are, common questions they have, and how best to engage them once they’ve submitted their application.
 We’re now working with our partners to help them translate these insights into developing the right messages and information for their websites to make sure Stealth students are engaged in the right way on the channel they’re relying on most pre-application” – Rachel Fletcher, CEO & Co-founder, UniQuest